background

 • Lease obligations are contractual agreements that provide the company with the right to lease a fixed asset for an agreed-upon duration in exchange for regular payments.

-The second source of funding, other than liabilities, is shareholders’ equity, which consists of the following line items.
+The second source of funding—other than liabilities—is shareholders equity (or “stockholders equity”), which consists of the following line items.

 Common Stock